juicebox-systems/juicebox-hsm-realm/cluster_cli/usage.md

   new-realm      Create a new realm and group on a single agent's HSM stepdown       Ask an HSM to step down as leader transfer       Transfer ownership of user records from one group to another user-summary   Report counts of active users by tenant for a month.
-These are users that have a secret stored at some point during the month help           Print this message or the help of the given subcommand(s)
+These are users that have a secret stored at some point during the month (in the UTC timezone) help           Print this message or the help of the given subcommand(s)

 Options: